Guitar Tablature: Symbols, Notations and Abbreviations

 Scoop

-Depressing the bar before picking the string, and releasing it as you play.
+Depressing the bar before picking the string, then releasing it as you play.

 Whammy Bar Bends